The Irascibles: The emergence of the New York School

 The emergence of abstract art coincided with the invention of Cubism in Paris in the first decade of the 20th century.
-Paris remained the centre of gravity for later art movements like Futurism, Purism, Vorticism, Cubo-Futurism, Dada, Constructivism and Surrealism until the outbreak of World War II and the Nazi persecution of "degenerate art", which precipitated a mass migration of artists and performers to the United States.
+Paris remained the centre of gravity for later art movements like Futurism, Purism, Vorticism, Cubo-Futurism, Dada, Constructivism and Surrealism until the outbreak of World War II and the Nazi persecution of "degenerate art", which precipitated a mass migration of artists and performers to the United States, further advanced by the 1940 Nazi occupation of France.
 New York became home to the transplanted avant-garde.

 The early 1940s was of particular importance in American art as American scene painting (Regionalism) came to be seen as an inadequate mode of artistic expression in a tumultuous time.
 In 1942, Peggy Guggenheim, who had fled Europe with her husband, Surrealist artist Max Ernst, opened her gallery Art of This Century, showing European and promising American avant-garde artists.
 Jackson Pollock had his first one-man show there in 1943 and, in 1945, Guggenheim showed Mark Rothko.

 When Guggenheim closed her gallery in 1947 to move to Venice, artists like Pollock had to find new representation.
 The Betty Parsons Gallery, which opened the previous year, began representing Pollock, Barnett Newman, Mark Rothko and Clyfford Still.
 Parsons was already representing Adolph Gottlieb, Hedda Sterne and Theodoros Stamos.
 It was while Pollock showed at Parsons' gallery that he started making his iconic drip-paintings in 1947.
 It was also here that Barnett Newman exhibited his first breakthrough works in 1950.
 Rothko, who had arrived at his distinctive mural sized paintings in 1947, first exhibited them at the Parsons Gallery.

 At the time, the only galleries who were prepared to show the so-called New York School (Robert Motherwell's term) were Parsons Gallery, the Samuel Kootz Gallery and the Charles Egan Gallery.
 To these fledgling galleries it was a financial disaster.
 The highest price paid for a Pollock, before 1947, was $740 and Rothko had peaked with the sale of a $120 painting in 1946.
 At the Kootz Gallery, from 1946 to 1948, Hans Hofmann, William Baziotes and Robert Motherwell were offered at between $100 and $950, likely fetching much lower actual sales prices.
 Kootz closed in 1948 as a result of the financial strain.
 The critical and financial success of the group would only come after a series of popularising articles in Life magazine, most notably a feature on Jackson Pollock in 1949 and the Irascibles article and photograph of 1951.